Community Outreach and Engagement Core

 The University of Cincinnati’s Department of Environmental Health, Center for Environmental Genetics (CEG) Community Outreach and Engagement Core (COEC) works to translate environmental health science into useable information about health promotion and disease prevention.
-It provides tools and resources for community members, educators, public health decision-makers, and health care professionals.
+It provides tools and resources for community members, public health decision-makers, and health care professionals.

 How do we benefit the community?

 Funded by the National Institute for Environmental Health Sciences (NIEHS), the Community Outreach and Engagement Core is particularly interested in engaging minority and underserved communities that are affected by environmental contaminants and exposures.
-Because these populations are at a greater risk of being adversely affected by environmental exposures, the Community Outreach and Engagement core works to communicate environmental health findings from the Center for Environmental Genetics and translating that research to the community to ensure that scientific research does not remain confined to science labs.
+Because these populations are at a greater risk of being adversely affected by environmental exposures, the Community Outreach and Engagement Core works to communicate environmental health findings from the Center for Environmental Genetics and translate that research to the community to ensure that scientific research does not remain confined to science labs.

 Increasing community members’ awareness of environmental health and the specific issues that face us all, as well as specific communities, provides opportunity to become more actively involved in advocating for their own health, and the health of their families, communities, and countries.